-One of the first things that you need to think about when you shop for a home is your budget.
-Knowing how much home you can afford can help you narrow your search and keep your expectations realistic.
+As a home buyer, one of the first things you need to think about is your budget.
+Knowing how much home you can afford can help you narrow your home search and keep your expectations realistic.
 When you ask your mortgage lender how much home you can afford, they will review your income, assets and credit.

 Your credit score is a three-digit number that tells lenders how likely you are to be able to pay back the money you borrow.
 The higher your credit score, the easier it is to get a mortgage loan.
-However, you can still buy a home if you have bad credit – you just may have to pay more for your loan.
+However, you can still find ways to buy a home if you have bad credit – you just may have to pay more for your loan.

-Each individual lender sets their own standards when it comes to what they consider an acceptable credit score.
-That’s why it’s especially important to ask about credit qualifications early.
+Each lender sets their own standards when it comes to what they consider an acceptable credit score.
+That’s why it’s vital that you ask your mortgage lender about credit qualifications early on in the process.

 If you have a good credit score, you may also want to ask your lender if you qualify for any special offers or lower interest rates.